Neural-Systems-at-UIO/nutil/docs/Ilastik.rst

 * This manual was written by the Nesys group at the University of Oslo with input from the ilastik team to describe the use of *ilastik* for the QUINT workflow only.

-* *ilastik* is a versatile image analysis tool specifically designed for the batch classification, segmentation and analysis of biological images based on supervised machine learning algorithms.
+* *ilastik* is a versatile image analysis tool designed for the batch classification, segmentation and analysis of biological images based on supervised machine learning algorithms.

 * *ilastik* has many additional functions and workflows that are not mentioned in this manual.
 For more information see the www.ilastik.org

 **Installation and Usage**